-Over the Easter weekend we went to Prague and Dresden.
+Over Easter weekend, we went to Prague and Dresden.
 I’ve been to Prague in the past but my last visit was about 25 years ago.

 It’s still a lovely city but it has changed a lot since then.
-You can find now the same cafés or international fashion boutiques as in other large cities of this world.
+You can find now the same cafés or international fashion boutiques as in other large cities in this world.

 We stayed there at the hotel Taschenbergpalais, the former palace of the countess von Cosel.
 This is arguable the best luxury hotel in Europe.
 Perfect location and perfect service.
 Although the regular prices are very high, you can often get very interesting special offers on booking.com for this hotel.
 We paid about 135€ per night for a room for three people and even got an upgrade when we arrived.

-Since this was not our first visit of Dresden we just strolled through the streets, enjoyed some tapas in a Spanish restaurant and visited the Frauenkirche and some of the great museums.
+Since this was not our first visit to Dresden we just strolled through the streets, enjoyed some tapas in a Spanish restaurant, and visited the Frauenkirche and some of the great museums.